Skip to main content

 See requirements for UC San Diego researchers working with ethidium bromide.

 Ethidium bromide (C21H20BrN3) is a potent mutagen used as a nucleic acid stain.
 Ethidium bromide requires extra precautions during use and disposal because of its highly toxic and mutagenic properties.
+Do not dispose into drain or sewer.

 Requirement for researchers

-UC San Diego researchers working with ethidium bromide must complete the Acutely Toxic hazard control plan (HCP) obtained through the Hazard Control Plan Application (HCP).
+UC San Diego researchers working with ethidium bromide must complete the Acutely Toxic Hazard Control Plan (HCP) obtained through the Hazard Control Plan Application (HCP).

 Never work alone when working with hazardous chemicals.